hbertiche/PBNS/README.md

 <h3>Enhancing 3D Avatars</h3>

-Due to the simple formulation of PBNS and no dependency from data, it can be used to easily enhance any 3D custom avatar with realistic outfits in a matter of minutes!.
+Due to the simple formulation of PBNS and no dependency from data, it can be used to easily enhance any 3D custom avatar with realistic outfits in a matter of minutes!

 <p float='left'>
   <img width=300px src="https://drive.google.com/uc?export=view&id=1JMb8Zd5BS51_hfMUGDqsDVYJqH_AY9Z7">